 Michael J. Briggs vs. L.A.
 Fitness International, LLC, et al.

-Christopher Faenza and Kelly Douglas obtained a defense verdict on behalf of L.A.
+Christopher Faenza obtained a defense verdict on behalf of L.A.
 Fitness International, LLC, in this negligence/premises liability action involving a physical altercation between two sets of brothers — Michael and Jason Briggs, and Ricky and Juan Cavazos — on a basketball court at the L.A.
 Fitness facility located in Chino Hills.

 The incident occurred on October 12, 2005, toward the tail end of a closely scored basketball game where the Cavazos brothers and the Briggs brothers were playing on opposing teams.
 The players had played basketball together on prior occasions without incident.
 On the date of the incident, Jason Briggs and Ricky Cavazos collided in an attempt to keep a rebounding ball in play.
 According to plaintiff, Jason Briggs was pushed up against the glass wall of the basketball court during the collision and was quickly surrounded by members of the opposing team.
 Witness testimony established that Jason Briggs put up his fists in an aggressive manner and an altercation ensued.
 Several L.A.
 Fitness employees entered the court within seconds and helped diffuse the situation.
 At trial, plaintiff claimed that L.A.
 Fitness staff members escorted the Cavazos brothers off the basketball court, while several members of the staff remained in the basketball court with plaintiff.
 The defense presented evidence that plaintiff and his brother were asked to leave the gym, but refused.
 Thereafter, the Cavazos brothers volunteered to leave.